mnemonicorg/accid/README.md

 ACCID - a set of libraries and database tools to easily orchestrate clustering and annotation of units from separately maintained databases

 Accid let's databases of unit data manage themselves, and simply stores a key and annotation to that data.
+It is not meant for high speed transatcions or use, but for offering flexibility and modularisation for a team to export and import data.

 an accid unit looks like this: